 Mix highlights with lesser-known sights

 Yes, the Vatican Museums and Saint Peter’s square were amazing, I loved visiting the Forum Romanum and wouldn’t have missed Villa Borghese for the world.
 But these places are crowded and some really nice unknown sights in Rome get easily overlooked.
-I highly recommend checking out some lesser-known sights as well, just to get away from the masses and enjoy a few hours of experiencing the real Rome.
+So, one top thing to do in Rome is to mix up the famous sights with lesser-known sights.
+Not only will you be able to escape the crowds for a bit, you’ll also be able to enjoy a few hours of experiencing the real Rome.
 It’s fun to get lost in the small maze of streets of ‘Il Ghetto’, the old Jewish neighbourhood of Rome, search for antiques on the Porta Portese flea market or see some amazing ancient art in the old power plant Centrale Montemartini.